samphibian/knot-generation-and-analysis/README.md

 5) Output the percentage of each knot created

 Working:
-Knot-Generation
+-Knot-Generation
-Crossing Generation
+-Crossing Generation
-Crossing Labelling
+-Crossing Labelling

 Notation Generation:
-No-crossing knots
+-No-crossing knots
-One-crossing knots
+-One-crossing knots

+Note:
+-so far has only correctly generated crossing notation for unknots with various numbers of crossings.
+Not sure if it just isn't handling non-unknots or if it's miscategorizing

 Known bugs:
--Occasional infinite loops in the different next/prev sections --Probably due to miscalculation of CABD and similar same lines
+-Occasional infinite loops in the different next/prev sections -> stopgap fix of scrapping the knot and generating a new one

 /****
 Sources: